fanghaolei/fanghaolei.github.io/find-longest-cont-subseq-sql.md

 I've recently come across an interesting algorithmic problem in work, that is: given a sequence of integers, find the longest continuous subsequence.
 Here is a concrete example of this problem:

-Assume we have a series of years in the numeric form to be more specific:
+Assume we have a series of years in the numeric form.
+To be more specific:

 `1999, 2000, 2001, 2004, 2005, 2007, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2019`